Author: Ernie Vallery

 History X

-[Ebal’s Plea, sixteen of thirty-two]
+[Ebal’s Plea, sixteen of thirty]

 After the press conference, twelve months passed.
 Then on 12 May 2023, three and a half years from the tablet’s discovery, Heritage Science finally published Stripling’s article.